ClockworksIO/clockworksio.github.io/_drafts/kplex.md

 `ksql-datagen`[^datagen] is a handy tool for generating synthetic Kafka topics.
-We use this to populate three partitions of a `pageviews_by_page` topic, each containing records not unlike the following sample:
+We use this to populate three partitions of a `pageviews_by_page` topic, each containing records like the following
+sample:

 ``` json
 {"viewtime":1565606197468,"userid":"User_6","pageid":"Page_62"}